-Frédéric Vandermoere (°1980) is Associate Professor at the Department of Sociology where he is a member of the research centre OASeS and affiliate member of the research team Society and Environment.
+Frédéric Vandermoere is professor at the Department of Sociology where he is a member of the Centre for Research on Environmental and Social Change (CRESC).
 He obtained his PhD in sociology in May 2008 from Ghent University (UGent).
-Shortly after obtaining his PhD he was jointly appointed as a postdoctoral fellow at the French National Institute of Agricultural Research in Paris (Met@Risk Department) and visiting professor at UGent.
-In 2009-2010 he was a visiting scholar at the program on Science, Technology and Society at Harvard University.
+Shortly after obtaining his PhD he was jointly appointed as a postdoctoral fellow at the French National Institute of Agricultural Research (INRA) in Paris and visiting professor at UGent.
+Following his research period at INRA, he was a visiting scholar at the program on Science, Technology & Society at Harvard University.
 His research interests locate in the fields of science and technology studies, sustainability transitions, environmental sociology, sociology of risk and uncertainty, public sociology, organization studies, and social theory.

 Bergmans, A., Vandermoere, F., & Loots, I. (2014).
 Co-producing sustainability indicators for the port of Antwerp: How sustainability reporting creates new discursive spaces for concern and mobilisation.
 Journal for Communication Studies, 7(1):107-123.

 Vandermoere, F. & Vanderstraeten, R. (2014).
 Back and forward to the future: An explorative study of public responses to urban groundwater contamination.
 Journal of Environmental Planning and Management, 57(5):720-732.

 Vandermoere, F. & Vanderstraeten, R. (2012).
 Disciplinary networks and bounding: Scientific communication between science and technology studies and the history of science.
 Minerva.
 A Review of Science, Learning and Policy, 50(4):451-470.